|Chair:||Vice Chair:||Members:||Ex officio:|

 - Be responsible directly to Council for those items related to transportation issues emanating primarily from:

-- The Planning, Infrastructure and Economic Development Department;
+- The Planning, Real Estate and Economic Development Department;

 - Advisory Committees or Sub-committees that are within the area of responsibility of the Transportation Committee; and

 - Local boards, agencies and corporations that are created by, and report to, this Committee.